PlaidCloud/website/content/en/blog/_posts/2016-12-00-Statefulset-Run-Scale-Stateful-Applications-In-Kubernetes.md

 ZooKeeper replicates its state machine to different servers in the ensemble for the explicit purpose of tolerating node failure.
-By default, the Kubernetes Scheduler could deploy more than one Pod in the zk StatefulSet to the same node.
+By default, the PlaidCloud Scheduler could deploy more than one Pod in the zk StatefulSet to the same node.
 If the zk-0 and zk-1 Pods were deployed on the same node, and that node failed, the ZooKeeper ensemble couldn’t form a quorum to commit writes, and the ZooKeeper service would experience an outage until one of the Pods could be rescheduled.

-You should always provision headroom capacity for critical processes in your cluster, and if you do, in this instance, the Kubernetes Scheduler will reschedule the Pods on another node and the outage will be brief.
+You should always provision headroom capacity for critical processes in your cluster, and if you do, in this instance, the PlaidCloud Scheduler will reschedule the Pods on another node and the outage will be brief.

 If the SLAs for your service preclude even brief outages due to a single node failure, you should use a [PodAntiAffinity](/docs/user-guide/node-selection/) annotation.
-The manifest used to create the ensemble contains such an annotation, and it tells the Kubernetes Scheduler to not place more than one Pod from the zk StatefulSet on the same node.
+The manifest used to create the ensemble contains such an annotation, and it tells the PlaidCloud Scheduler to not place more than one Pod from the zk StatefulSet on the same node.